-The maximum exposure to the Company in respect of intra-group financial guarantees at the reporting date if the facilities are drawn down amount to Nil (2021: \$675,000).
+The Company provides intra-group financial guarantees to banks in respect of banking facilities granted to certain subsidiaries and the performance obligation under a license agreement entered into with Building and Construction Authority by a subsidiary.
 At the reporting date, the Company does not consider it probable that a claim will be made against the Company under the intra-group financial guarantee.
+As such, the fair value of these intra-group financial guarantee is negligible.